GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint – UK NHS Customer Responsibility Matrix](https://aka.ms/) lists controller and processor responsibilities for all UK NHS requirements.
+The [Azure Security and Compliance Blueprint – UK NHS Customer Responsibility Matrix](https://aka.ms/) lists all security principles required by UK NHS.
+This matrix details whether the implementation of each principle is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint – UK NHS PaaS Web Application Implementation Matrix](https://aka.ms/) provides information on which UK NHS requirements are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.
+The [Azure Security and Compliance Blueprint – UK NHS PaaS Web Application Implementation Matrix](https://aka.ms/) provides information on which UK NHS requirements are addressed by the PaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered principle.

 ## Guidance and recommendations